 With a desire to bring traditional Jamaican patties to America, the HoSangs opened Royal Caribbean Food Delights in 1978, as well as its sister company, Royal Caribbean Bakery.
 Not only did the HoSangs’ creations bring the comforts of home to other Jamaicans who had moved to New York, but they also introduced the flavorful tastes of the islands to Americans who never experienced the unique blends of spices and traditional Jamaican dishes before.
-With a dedication to authentic, quality offerings, Caribbean Food Delights has become the largest manufacturer of Jamaican frozen food products in the world.
+With a dedication to authentic, quality offerings, Caribbean Food Delights has become one of the premier manufacturers of Jamaican frozen food products in North America.

-“Over the years, we have found that people are loving our products more and more,” Chief Operating Officer Sabrina HoSang explains.
-“We’ve put so much back into improving our products – we do all we can to ensure our products continue to please our customers.”
+“Over the years, we have found that people are loving our products more and more,” COO Sabrina HoSang explains.
+“We’ve put so much back into improving our products – we do all we can to ensure our products are not less than perfect.”

-Caribbean Food Delights’ products include Jamaican-style beef, chicken and vegetable patties – a flaky, half-moon-shaped pastry or turnover that is baked and filled with meat or vegetables – as well as whole jerk chicken and jerk chicken wings.
-Of course, out of its state-of-the-art facility in Tappan, N.Y., Caribbean Food Delights is continuously developing new quality products to entice the American and Jamaican palates, and these are continuing to fuel the company’s reputation for quality, as well as its ongoing growth.
+Caribbean Food Delights’ products include Jamaican-style beef, chicken and vegetable patties – a crispy, moon-shaped pastry that is baked and filled with meat or vegetables – as well as whole jerk chicken and jerk chicken wings.
+Of course, out of its state-of-the-art facility in Tappan, N.Y., Caribbean Food Delights is continuously developing new products to entice the American and Jamaican palates, and these are continuing to fuel the company’s reputation for quality, as well as its ongoing growth.

 A Successful Spin

 With the success of the first Sabrina Delights products, the company plans to launch chicken Parmesan, sausage and peppers, loaded baked potato, broccoli and cheese, and spinach and cheese varieties.
-Sabrina’s Delights also offers a plantain tart to its institutional customers, along with the other flavors.
-All of the Sabrina’s Delights products are trans-fat free.
+The Sabrina Delights brand also offers a plantain tart to its institutional customers.

 Safety and Efficiency

-“We continue to improve our products because we want to give our customers the best products available,” she says.
-By improving its operations, Caribbean Food Delights is more efficient than ever.
-“With the machines we have, we can produce over 40,000 patties an hour,” HoSang says.
+By improving its operation and systems, Caribbean Food Delights has solved a few problems.
+“With the machines we have, we can produce 40,000 patties an hour,” she says.
 “We have become so efficient that now we need more stores to supply.”

-Caribbean Food Delights believes the most important part of a quality operation is its employees, so it has been dedicated to ensuring it has a quality environment in which its employees spend their days.
-To achieve this, HoSang herself encourages and promotes health and wellness among her employees.
-To take it further, she is trained in CPR and first aid.
+Caribbean Food Delights believes the most important part of a quality operation is its employees, so it has been dedicated to ensuring it has a quality environment in which its associates spend their days.
+A few years ago, HoSang found herself in the hospital with pancreatitis and in an effort to get healthier, she trained in CPR and first aid.
 She also wanted to give the company’s employees an opportunity to get healthier, so the HR manager also trained in CPR and first aid.

 One of the company’s main areas of philanthropic giving is the annual Penn Relays event at the University of Pennsylvania in Philadelphia.
-This is the largest annual track and field meet in the United States and the largest relay meet in the world.
-Caribbean Food Delights feeds the Caribbean athletes, and this year, 500 students from 33 Caribbean schools attended the event.
-HoSang notes that this year is the 19th year and the company fed Usain Bolt before he became a worldwide track and field superstar.
-HoSang adds, “Without our customers’ continued support, philanthropic efforts like these would not be possible.
-We are very grateful for the support we receive from the community because they help us make a positive difference in many people’s lives.”
+This is the largest annual track and field meet in the United States and the largest annual relay meet in the world.
+Caribbean Food Delights feeds the Jamaican athletes, and this year, students from 33 Jamaican schools attended the event.
+HoSang notes the company fed Usain Bolt when he participated.